pianoza/pianoza.github.io/_posts/publications/2022-09-18-LayerEnsembles.md

 ## Description
 ### Method

-**Layer Ensembles** - is a method for uncertainty estimation in deep learning using a single network and a single pass (see [this paper](https://link.springer.com/chapter/10.1007/978-3-031-16452-1_49)).

 The main idea of Layer Ensembles is to attach an output head to intermediate layers of a network at different depths like in the following example: